Tobago least gecko

-The Tobago least gecko (Sphaerodactylus molei) is a species of lizard in the family Sphaerodactylidae.
-The species is endemic to the Caribbean and northern South America.
+The Tobago least gecko (Sphaerodactylus molei), also known commonly as Mole's gecko, is a species of lizard in the family Sphaerodactylidae.
+The species is native to the Caribbean and northern South America.

 Etymology

 The specific name, molei is in honor of British naturalist Richard Richardson Mole (1860–1926) of Port of Spain, Trinidad.

-Geographic range
+Geographic distribution

-S. molei is found in the Antilles, Guyana, Trinidad and Tobago, and Venezuela including Margarita Island.
+Sphaerodactylus molei is found in the Antilles, Guyana, Trinidad and Tobago, and Venezuela including Margarita Island.